Gravity-Bridge/Gravity-Docs/docs/setting-up-a-validator.md

 (max_peer_height - height) / Fast Sync Rate blocks/s
 ```

-## Download Blockchain Snapshot
+## Download Blockchain Snapshot (Optional)

-If the previous step revealed a longer than desired wait time for sync, you can download the latest snapshot
+If the previous step revealed a longer than desired wait time for sync, you can download the latest snapshot. </br>
+Note that the most secure way to sync the chain is to sync the data yourself instead of using a snapshot.

 ```
 https://cosmos-snapshots.s3.filebase.com/gravitybridge/snapshot.json